I've been an anime fan since the 90s and have blogged about anime since 2010. I've seen it all, done it all, and gotten the t-shirt.

 Kuuderes are often intellectual, with all the tropes associated with characters who are shy, bookish, etc. The 'student council president' type of girl is often a kuudere.

 The 'himedere' or royal/noble girl, or Rich Bitch can act like this, like a tsundere, or both.
-But you can bet that she will have the hauteur you would expect from one of her status.
+But you can bet that she will have the hauteur you would expect from someone of her status.

 Well-Known Examples in Anime

-- Shades of this is seen in a few different Sailor Moon characters, including Michiru (pictured above), her girlfriend Haruka, Mamoru, and Setsuna/Sailor Pluto.
-Coldness is a way the author, Naoko Takeuchi, chose to illustrate the difference between the "inner senshi", who represent closer planets of the solar system, and the "outer senshi" representing more distant planets.
+- Shades of this are seen in a few different Sailor Moon characters, including Michiru (pictured above), her girlfriend Haruka, Mamoru, and Setsuna/Sailor Pluto.
+Coldness is a way the author, Naoko Takeuchi, chose to illustrate the difference between the "inner senshi," who represent closer planets of the solar system, and the "outer senshi" representing more distant planets.
 Rei Hino, aka Sailor Mars, acts like a kuudere and tsundere at different times as well.

 - Yuki Nagato in The Melancholy of Haruhi Suzumiya.
 She acts like she doesn't care about Kyon at all, but she invites him over for a friendly exposition dump anyway.

 - Vegeta in Dragon Ball Z is like this, and sometimes like a tsundere.
-As a fellow Hubber put it, "...just when we were so sure he was the type who will die alone in life, he marries Bulma."
+As a fellow author put it, "...just when we were so sure he was the type who will die alone in life, he marries Bulma."

 - Light from Death Note acts this way to obsessive Misa, and to his later girlfriend Kiyomi.
 However, it seems likely that he really doesn't have feelings for either of them.
 In fact, the character he responds to emotionally the most is actually L. He just uses both women.